GaijinEntertainment/GaijinApplicationPlatform/docs/central/application-api-keys.md

 title: API Keys
 ---

-To make authorized requests to GAP API in the name of the application, you need to generate an API key.
-It can be done at any time in the **API keys** section.
+API keys are essentially unique identifiers that are associated with a particular application, and are used to make authorized requests to Gaijin Application Platform API.
+Caution should be exercised when storing API keys, as failure to securely manage them can result in a compromise of your application's security and potential unauthorized access to the API.

+---

 ![Application API keys](./assets/app-api-keys.png)